hashicorp/terraform-provider-azuread/website/docs/auth/azure_cli.html.markdown

 We recommend using either a Service Principal or Managed Service Identity when running Terraform non-interactively (such as when running Terraform in a CI server) - and authenticating using the Azure CLI when running Terraform locally.

+Beyond authentication and permission to manage resource in the subscription further steps are requires to manage Azure Active Directory objects such as Users or Groups.
+This guide ______

 ## Important Notes about Authenticating using the Azure CLI

 * Prior to version 1.20 the AzureAD Provider used a different method of authorizing via the Azure CLI where credentials reset after an hour - as such we'd recommend upgrading to version 1.20 or later of the AzureAD Provider.